 Liquidation is a common insolvency procedure.
-The shareholders of the company make a sworn Declaration of Solvency, meaning the companies finances and balance sheet have been reviewed and confirm that the company can repay all existing and future debts within a period of no more than 12 months.
-Advertising the voluntary winding up in the Gazette makes it a matter of public record, it should not affect your business reputation as a CVL (a Creditors’ Voluntary Liquidation) would.
-This is where a company’s creditors receive the proceeds of the liquidation as opposed to the shareholders.
+The company’s shareholders make a sworn Declaration of Solvency, meaning the company’s finances and balance sheet have been reviewed and confirm that the company can repay all existing and future debts within no more than 12 months.
+Advertising the voluntary winding up in the Gazette makes it a matter of public record; it should not affect your business reputation as a CVL (a Creditors’ Voluntary Liquidation) would.
+This is where a company’s creditors receive the liquidation proceeds as opposed to the shareholders.

-If the funds to be distributed at the company close down are less than £25,000, you have the choice of either treating this as a dividend or capital distribution.
-The company can be ‘struck-off’ the Companies Register, provided it has not traded for in the last three months and isn’t threatened with liquidation or have any agreements in place with creditors.
-The first £5,000 dividends paid per year are exempt from tax – please see our guide on Personal Taxation for more on how the remainder would be taxed.
+If the funds to be distributed at the company close down are less than £25,000, you can treat this as a dividend or capital distribution.
+The company can be ‘struck off’ the Companies Register, provided it has not traded in the last three months and isn’t threatened with liquidation or have any agreements in place with creditors.
+The first £2,000 dividends paid per year are exempt from tax – please see our guide on Personal Taxation for more on how the remainder would be taxed.

 - Enter an MVL and apply for the funds to be treated as a ‘capital distribution.’

 The benefit of entering an MVL is that where funds to be distributed exceed £25,000, they will be treated as a capital distribution and potentially be taxed at 10% regardless of your other income.
-Capital Gains are usually taxed at 10% or 20% depending on the tax rate of their other income, (18%/28% on residential gains), but the 10% rate could apply if the shareholder can utilise Entrepreneurs’ Relief (ER).
+Capital Gains are usually taxed at 10% or 20% depending on the tax rate of their other income (18%/28% on residential gains), but the 10% rate could apply if the shareholder can utilise CGT Business Asset Disposal Relief (BADR) formerly known as Entrepreneurs’ Relief (ER).

 ER is available on qualifying business disposals provided that:

-- You are an employee or directors of the company
+- You are an employee or director of the company.

-In addition to the 10% tax rate, a further potential benefit is that each shareholder has an annual CGT exemption of £11,300 (2017/18).
-This could be utilised to reduce the proportion of distribution that is subject to Capital Gains Tax.
+In addition to the 10% tax rate, a further potential benefit is that each shareholder has an annual CGT exemption of £6,000 (2023/24).
+This could be utilised to reduce the distribution proportion subject to Capital Gains Tax.

 The drawback to entering an MVL is that an official liquidator needs to be appointed to handle the process.
-An Insolvency Practitioner would charge approx. £2,500+VAT for this service.
-In many cases however, the tax saving far outweighs this initial cost.
+An Insolvency Practitioner would charge approximately £3,000+VAT for this service.
+In many cases, however, the tax saving far outweighs this initial cost.